Our Coaching Team

 I began calisthenics at age six with Plympton Methodist All Saints and proudly competed with the club through its changes to Plympton and Plympton Halifax for 21 years, representing South Australia four times.

 My coaching journey began in 1990 at Plympton and Vermont.
 I was assistant coach of the Senior National team in 1995 and coached an Intermediate State team in 1996.
 In 1998, I moved to Yorketown and started my own club, coaching all age groups.
-When I returned to Adelaide in 2006, I re-joined Plympton Halifax, coaching Juniors for many years, including eight seasons in Championship division.
-More recently, I’ve coached Sub-Juniors, which I’ll continue in 2025.
+When I returned to Adelaide in 2006, I re-joined Plympton Halifax, coaching Juniors for many years, including eight seasons in the Championship division.
+In recent years I have coached the Sub-Junior Gold team but in 2026 I will be co-coaching the Junior Team 1.

 As Coach Coordinator, I love mentoring other coaches and supporting members to ensure every athlete enjoys their time both on and off stage.
-Calisthenics has given me lifelong friendships, skills, and memories, and my passion for PHCC is just as strong as when I first began.
+Calisthenics has given me lifelong friendships, skills, and memories, and my passion for PHCC is just as strong as the day I started.

 Intermediate 1 Coach